 Reconciliations are in an electronic format and saved electronically so we can access them in the future.

-The “Positive Pay” feature will be used when provided by TNCT’s financial institution.
-The Owner/President reviews the positive pay exception report daily.
-All positive pay reports are maintained and any exceptions are documented and explained.
+The “Positive Pay” feature is utilized by TNCT’s financial institution.
+The President reviews the positive pay exception report daily.
+All positive pay reports are accessible through financial portal and any exceptions are reviewed prior to approval.

 A listing is kept of all escrow accounts.
 This listing includes underwriter premiums accounts, recording accounts and dormant accounts.

-The escrow account reconciliations are available to the title insurance underwriter at any time requested.
+The escrow account reconciliations are reviewed under dual control by management and available to the title insurance underwriter at any time requested.

 BEST PRACTICE NO. 3 - PRIVACY AND INFORMATION SECURITY

-Adopt and maintain a written privacy and information security program to protect Non-Public Personal Information as required by local, state, and federal law.
+Adopt and maintain a written information security plan (WISP) and written privacy plan to protect Non-public Personal Information (NPI) as required by local, state, and federal law.

-Town n’ Country Title, LLC (TNCT) has established and will maintain the following procedures and controls relating to the safeguarding document privacy and information for the protection of data and Non-public Personal Information (NPI).
+Town n’ Country Title, LLC (TNCT) has established and will maintain the following procedures and controls relating to the safeguarding of document privacy and information for the protection of data and Non-public Public Information (NPI).

 3.02 Risk Identification and Assessment

-Town n’ Country Title makes an annual assessment of the standards and requirements affiliated with its information security program, including those set out in this policy and procedure document.
+Town n’ Country Title makes an annual assessment of the standards and requirements affiliated with its WISP, including those set out in this policy and procedure document.

 3.03 Employee Training, Management, and Responsibilities

-Town n’ Country Title policies associated with the privacy and information security program are given to all employees and the employees must acknowledge in writing that they have read and understand such policies.
+Town n’ Country Title policies associated with the WISP are given to all employees and the employees must acknowledge in writing that they have read and understand such policies.
 There is required ongoing/continuous training on a quarterly basis for all employees.

 3.04 Information Security

-Individuals who have access to NPI is restricted to authorized principals and employees who have undergone a formal background check and credit report process in accordance with its underwriters’ requirements.
+Individuals who have access to NPI is restricted to authorized principals and employees who have undergone a formal background check in accordance with company policy and its underwriters’ requirements.

 REMOVABLE MEDIA

-The use of removable media devices is prohibited unless the President/Owner, and/or HR Manager has authorized such use.
+The use of removable media devices is prohibited unless the President, and/or HR Manager has authorized such use.

 CLEAN DESK